 Many customers have home-grown systems for managing maintenance, others have legacy CMMS software, while others are new to tracking things electronically.
 Wherever you are in the process, you can lean on our data migration experts to help coordinate a smooth transfer or development of your database.
 Data can be imported from en existing format or collected into a spreadsheet, or a combination of each approach.
 Import any and all pertinent data including equipment, parts, employees, vendors, and even WO histories.

 We’ve been implementing CMMS for many years, and we have a strong base configuration of Maintenance Connection which is used to start the project ahead of the game.
 However, we also realize that every organization is unique and has specific plans and goals from CMMS.
 Maintenance Connection is a flexible application, which provides opportunities to toggle components on or off, configure security, hide unnecessary fields, customize reports.
 Often times, this phase is also where system integrations are developed.

 Phase 4: Process Design

-Every maintenance organisation operates to some sort of process, whether they know it or not.
+Every maintenance organization operates to some sort of process, whether they know it or not.
 Our strategy for integrating Maintenance Connection into the business is to look at your current processes as they are, suggest improvements if necessary, then determine how the software can best fit into process—rather than fitting the process into a rigid software.
-In more complex larger scope projects, flow charting may be used as a tool to visualise the process.
+In more complex larger scope projects, flow charting may be used as a tool to visualize the process.
 Other times, this phase is a simple discussion with the project team.

 Phase 5: Practical Testing